Getting affordable advice from a family solicitor via Advicenow

 You start by downloading or purchasing one of the guides below.

 You read the guide.
-At the most crucial points, we suggest you get some legal advice if you can afford it.
+At the most crucial points, including at the start, we suggest you get some legal advice if you can afford it.
 We only do this when we think it will be really useful.
-It is particularly helpful at the beginning of your case to help you on the right track.
+It is particularly helpful at the beginning of your case to help you on the right track and help avoid unneccessary stress and conflict.

 In order to get all the advice described for the low price we offer, you will use the solicitor’s time as effectively as possible by: